cs-ssa-w21/final-project-rooibos/README.md

 - china_cities version: 0.0.3 (can be found at https://pypi.org/project/china-cities/)
 - pinyin version: 0.4.0 (can be found at https://pypi.org/project/pinyin/)

 This part of code was entirely written on Jupyter Notebook; to run this part, open the "MatchingCrimes" file and run each chunk.
 To run it in the terminal, please use the "scrape.py" file, which consists of all code in the Jupyter Notebook (but without markdowns so I do recommend the Jupyter Notebook file!).

+The outputs:
+- data.csv: case numbers, city names in Chinese, and city names with provinces in English as columns, showing the amount of crimes in each city
+- macthes.csv: crime descriptions and cities in Chinese as columns, showing the match of each crime to its city.

 Thanks =)

 ## Social data collection and match
-After getting crime data by web-scraping, we collect social-economic data.
+After getting crime data by web-scraping, we collected socioeconomic data.
 The data resource is the EPS (Easy Professional Superior) data platform, which is a systematic information service platform and where there is access to many databases.

 Web: https://www.epsnet.com.cn/index.html#/Home

-The original data are about 21 variables, from two databases in the EPS platform.
-The last three come from Chinses Regional Economic Database, the others come from Chinese City Database.
-For each variable, we collect panel data from 2014-2018, the number of observations (cities) vary from different variables.
+The original data contains 21 variables, from two databases in the EPS platform.
+The last three variables are from Chinses Regional Economic Database, and the others are from Chinese City Database.
+For each variable, we collected panel data from 2014-2018, the number of observations (cities) vary from different variables.
-The final version of socio-economic data is that, for each city, the value of a variable is the mean of the values of the variable from 2014-2018.
+The final version of socioeconomic data is that, for each city, the value of a variable is the mean of the values of the variable from 2014-2018.
-Finally, we match the socio-economic data with crime data, that is only remaining observations which we both have their crime data and socio-economic data.
+Finally, we matched and imptuted the socioeconomic data with crime data for further analysis.

 The libraries/packages used in this part include:
 - pandas version: 1.2.0